alexei-matveev/gtypist/lessons/c.typ

 T:			Frequent words
  :
- :The following 135 words are so frequently used that they comprise 50% of all words :normally typed.
-If you can type the next two exercises without errors, half of all :of your typed words will be correct!
+ :The following 135 words are so frequently used that they comprise 50% of all :words normally typed.
+If you can type the next two exercises without errors, :half of all of your typed words will be correct!

 I:(1)
 *:_C_R_C16_1